BitcoinDesign/Bitcoin-Core-App/index.md

 ##### A note for Apple Silicon macOS devices

 The application file must be signed before it can be run.
-Then Ctrl-Right-Click the file and select “Open”.
+Then right-click the file and select “Open”.
 To apply a signature, execute the following code in your Terminal (ensure you are in the same folder as the downloaded file):

 	codesign -s - ./unsecure_mac_arm64_gui